ghoomfrog/silili/README.md

 - *A a B* means that *A* is *B*
 - *A aj B* means that *A* causes *B* to be the case

+*a* only matches identity and state, not time like English *be* (where you can say *The surprise is tomorrow*). *aj* follows this pattern too but in a causative sense.

 Examples:

 <dl>